A-Morabet/invoice-generator-allied/readme.md

 # Invoice Generator with Dynamic Calendar

-Locally hosted web app for invoice generation specially suited for allied health professionals since it allows to dynamically generate a calendar based on the following user input:
+Web app for invoice generation specially suited for allied health professionals since it allows to dynamically generate a calendar based on the following user input: